 If there is a small initial rotation – a small velocity directed perpendicular to the symmetry axis of the flush – pronounced vortices will develop due to the conservation of angular momentum: As the radius of rotation decreases – dictated by the shape of the bathtub or toilet – angular frequency needs to increase to keep the angular momentum constant.
 Thus in your typical flush you see how a random and small disturbance is “amplified”.

 However, if you would conduct such experiment very carefully and wait long enough for any disturbance to die out, you would actually see the vortices due to Coriolis force only.[*] I have now learned from Wikipedia that it was an Austrian physicist who published the first paper on this in 1908 – Ottokar Tumlirz.
-(It is interesting that there is no German Wikipedia article about him).
+Here is the full-text of his German paper: Ein neuer physikalischer Beweis für die Achsendrehung der Erde.
+(Link edited in 2017.
+In 2013 I haven’t found the full text but only the abstract).

 Holes in a cylindrical tube – which is open at the bottom – allow water to enter the tube radially.
 This is not your standard flush, but a setup built for preventing the amplification of tangential components in the flow.
 Due to the Coriolis force the flow lines are not straight lines, but slightly bent.